thanhtamphung/bio_infomatics_analysis/Burden_test/readme.md

       - Lithiasis_set_20082018-123-samples.vcf

-3/ Uncompress data and put it in the input folder (Lithiasis)
+3/ Uncompress data and put it into the input folder (Lithiasis)

 4/ Specify parameters and run burdentest.ipynb